ben0ford/HA-multifamily-OpenEVSE/README.md

 * Time zone
 * User name and Password for http interface.
 Make them the same for all chargers.
 Important to set so that users can't connect directly to chargers and initiate charging without HA control (and record-keeping)

+Assign the charger a fixed IP address in your DHCP server.
+The charger needs to be in the same local network as the HA server.

+In HA, go to the integrations page and then the OpenEVSE page.
+At the bottom of the "Integration Entries" list, "Add entry."
+The alias here is important, as all entity names are derived from it.
+For our naming convention, enter (for example) ```openevse_fs_01``` here.
+You'll also enter the charger's IP address and user name and password that you assigned on the charger.
+Leave the other optional entries blank, scroll to the bottom, and click Submit.
+If successful, around 60 entities will be created.

+## Future plans
+### Circuit sharing
+Ten of our chargers are on shared circuits, in pairs.
+They are presently set to 20 amp max so as not to exceed the 40 amp max continuous load on our 40 amp circuits.
+We intend to insert a load balancing routine in the start_charge script, and again in the end_charge automations, that will set the max_current controls on the chargers to safe values--probably 20/20 when two charges are happening, 40/0 when just one.